The following is my solution for Part 2.

 This is great because you no longer have to open the Bash application and cd all the way to your project folder.

-existed on Windows and will probably use it more to keep my PATH clean by linking everything to my C:\Links
+I never knew until now that mklink existed on Windows and will probably use it more to keep my PATH clean by linking everything to my C:\Links directory.

-At work, I run an Nginx server that is configured for 2-way authentication.
 The following are notes that I took to show how to use Wireshark to inspect the tcp stream of encrypted traffic.

 First, we need to have both client and server certificates.
 With Wireshark it is preferred that we have PKCS12 format files so we need to convert our certificates to that format.
 The client in this case is a Tomcat server but sometimes a JMeter client which is used for testing.